GXG-CS/Smart-Cameras/Benchmark/note.md

 Benchmark/
 │
-├── classification/
-│ ├── classification.py - Entry point for all classification tasks.
+├── cluster.py - Entry point for all cluster tasks.
-│ └── methods/ - Contains various classification methods.
 │
-├── regression/
-│ ├── regression.py - Entry point for all regression tasks.
+├── regression.py - Entry point for all regression tasks.
-│ └── methods/ - Contains various regression methods.
 │
 ├── data/
 │ └── pi3b_tf_pose_estimation_results.csv - Dataset used in tasks.